Skip to content

 # Trigger an on-demand rotation by creating a Job from the CronJob

-kubectl create job keystone-manual-fernet-rotate \
+kubectl -n openstack create job \

 --from=cronjob/keystone-fernet-rotate \